 The Flynn Center for the Performing Arts, a restored art deco theater located in the Center of Downtown Burlington, is recognized as one of New England’s finest performing centers.
 It offers a range of world-class dance, jazz, and theater events.
-The University of Vermont’s Robert Hall Fleming Museum provides outstanding traveling and permanent exhibits on UVM’s main campus.
+The University of Vermont’s Fleming Museum of Art provides outstanding traveling and permanent exhibits on UVM’s main campus.

-When it comes to cultural festivals, Burlington’s Vermont Festival Campaign has developed some very successful festivals with the Discover Jazz Festival and the Arts Alive Festival of Fine Arts.
-Other outstanding festivals include The Vermont International Film Festival, the Winter Blues Festival, and Burlington’s Summer Theatre Festival.
-Read more about more arts, festivals & culture in Vermont!
+When it comes to cultural festivals, Burlington’s Vermont Festival Campaign has developed some very successful festivals with the Discover Jazz Festival, the Vermont Brewer’s Festival, the South End Art Hop, the Vermont International Film Festival, the Winter Lights & Mardi Gras Festivals as well as various regional summer theater festivals.

-Burlington International Airport, just three miles from downtown, handles over 623,000 passengers yearly.
-Several airlines provide direct service and international connection to and from major cities.
+The Patrick Leahy Burlington International Airport, just three miles from downtown, handles over 600,000 passengers yearly.
+Several airlines provide direct service and international connections to and from major cities.

 Interstate 89 is a toll-free highway between Boston and Montreal.
 Route 7, a major north/south artery, links western Vermont with Massachusetts and Quebec.
 Route 2 bisects Vermont westward to New York State and eastward to New Hampshire and Maine.

 Public bus transportation is centered in downtown Burlington with fourteen inter-city and local bus routes connecting Burlington and the surrounding communities.
-There are also 3 express bus routes between Burlington and Montpelier, Middlebury & St. Albans.
+There are also two express bus routes from Burlington to Montpelier & St. Albans.